1995 kidnapping, sexual assault survivor makes public plea to keep predator behind bars - NewsBreak

 “That’s why I wanted to go to trial.
 It’s led me on the career path I have today.”

-To ensure May stays behind bars, every two years Laura’s parents conduct a letter writing campaign asking everyone they know — and even those they don’t — to write letters to the parole board asking them to keep him in prison.
+To ensure Patrick May stays behind bars, every 2 years Laura’s parents conduct a letter writing campaign asking everyone they know- and even those they don’t to write letters to the parole board asking them to keep Patrick May in prison.
 “Anybody that can get involved because this isn’t just us.
 This could be your kid.
 It could be anybody,” said Laura’s mom.

 “Thinking that he murdered me and left me for dead in an area where people dump their garbage because that is the regard that he had for my life, he should never, ever, be free,” added Laura.

-May is currently 58-years-old and has a conditional release date of 12/17/2028.
-If he can find appropriate housing and was not disciplined while in prison, he will be released and the parole board has no choice.
+Patrick May is currently 58-years-old and has a conditional release date of 12/17/2028.
+If he can find appropriate housing and was not disciplined while in prison he will be released and the parole board has no choice.

+But in the meantime, Laura and her parents are reaching out to anyone who will listen asking them to help.

 Here is the information if you wish to send a letter: